MI-AFP/tutorials/tutorials/07_common-typeclasses-1.md

 ### Do syntax

-Using `do` blocks as an alternative monad syntax was first introduced way back in the :"Simple input and output" chapter.
-There, we used do to sequence input/output operations, but we hadn't introduced monads yet.
+Using `do` blocks as an alternative monad syntax was first introduced way back in the "Simple input and output" chapter.
+There, we used it to sequence input/output operations, but we hadn't introduced monads yet.
 Now, we can see that IO is yet another monad.

 Imagine we have a sequence operation like this: